mainkoon81/ooo-Minkun-Model-Collection-I/README.md

 __B.
 LogisticRegression:__ In this setting, we have data that are `0/1` so binary, so it comes from **Bernoulli** distribution.
 <img src="https://user-images.githubusercontent.com/31917400/53630440-fe46c800-3c07-11e9-9009-b4ad1f1218f8.jpg" />
+so here, we're transforming the `mean of the distribution`.
+We're not transforming the predictor variables themselves.
+That's a big distinction and that's the neat part of generalization in our models.